mideind/Yfirlestur/README.md

     $ curl https://yfirlestur.is/correct.api -d "text=Manninum á verkstæðinu vantar hamar"
 ```

-...or, of course, by a HTTPS `POST` from your own code - see below.
+...or, of course, via a HTTPS `POST` from your own code - see below.

 All text is assumed to be coded in UTF-8.